jneidel/git-intro/slideshow.md

 # Commit message

-- Commits should be sound like this: If applied this commit will <commit-message>.
+- Commits messages should sound like this: If applied this commit will <commit-message>.
     For example: If applied this commit will "Change [the] background color".

 - Commits should be atomic, only include one distinct change: